KingTingTheGreat/ImageToLEGO/README.md

 # PNGtoLEGO
 takes an input .png file and displays it as a "legofied" image. this means it's pixelated to use LEGO studs and only uses colors that LEGO studs are made in.

-uses the turtle module to display the "legofied" image
+uses the PIL Image module to open images uses the turtle library to display the "legofied" image

 Explanation of the processing types: all of the processing types divide the image into appropriately sized pieces depending on the resolution of the image and the desired/inputted dimensions.